 4. Your Sexless Marriage Has Led to Infidelity

 When a couple’s sex life has been suffering for a while, it might motivate one or both parties to look outside the marriage for the fulfillment they’ve been lacking.
 Cheating in a sexless marriage truly adds insult to injury, and it might be the breaking point where you and your spouse realize that you’re better off pursuing divorce.

 There are a lot of reasons why you and your spouse haven’t been getting it on that aren’t exactly personal.
 An affair, however, is often a symptom of underlying problems.

-According to research conducted by psychologist Shirley Glass, 48% of men cited emotional dissatisfaction as the primary reason they cheated, while only 34% of women who had affairs said they were either happy or very happy in their marriage.
+According to research conducted by psychologist Shirley Glass, 48% of men cited emotional dissatisfaction as the primary reason they cheated, and only 34% of women who had affairs reported being either happy or very happy in their marriage.

 5. Your or Your Partner’s Communication Skills are Poor